Kessler Foundation Inc

 Decision Timeline

 For research-related proposals (not employment grants), the Foundation historically allowed 2 to 3 months for the review and approval process.
 The actual length of time depends on several factors including the type of review required.
-For employment grant concepts, applicants can expect to be notified if selected for full proposal submission within several weeks to months following the February deadline.
+For employment grant concepts, applicants can expect to be notified if selected for full proposal submission within several weeks to months following the concept paper deadline.

 Success Rates

-In 2023, Kessler Foundation awarded 8 grants totaling $982,664.
+In 2023, Kessler Foundation awarded 8 grants totalling $982,664.
 Historically, the Foundation has funded innovative, pilot-stage projects that demonstrate potential for significant impact on employment outcomes for people with disabilities.
 Specific success rate percentages were not publicly documented.

 Application Success Factors